How far can we go with Amitsur's theorem?: Matrices and noncommutative algebras

 \begin{corollary} Let notation be as in Theorem \ref{power}.
 Then we can assume that $A_{1}=e$ (by using linear combinations of elements $a_{i}$ instead of elements $a_{i}$). \end{corollary}

-\begin{corollary} Let $A, A', R$ be as in Theorem \ref{Jacobson}, and $<x>$ denote the ideal generated by $x$ in $A'$.
-Let $N$ be a matrix such that either entries of $N$ are in $R$ or for almost all $i$ entries of $N^{i}$ are in $A(j)\cap <x>$ for some $j$; then for some $n $ either $M=0$ or matrix $M=N^{n }$ satisfies Assumption $3$. \end{corollary} \begin{proof} It follows from Theorem \ref{power} and from Corollary \ref{change}. \end{proof}
+\begin{corollary} Let $A, A', R$ be as in Theorem \ref{Jacobson}, and $\langle x\rangle $ denote the ideal generated by $x$ in $A'$.
+Let $N$ be a matrix whose coefficients are elements of $A$ of the same degree.
+Assume that for almost all $i$ entries of $N^{i}$ are in $\langle x\rangle$, then for some natural number $q$ either $N^{q}=0$ or $M=N^{q}$ satisfies Assumption $3$. \end{corollary} \begin{proof} It follows from Theorem \ref{power} and from Corollary \ref{change}. \end{proof}